Withholding tax criminal law

 In autumn 2013, Y. AG reached an agreement with the FTA in the survey procedure in an overall solution to provide its related company Z. Ltd, domiciled in BVI, with services in kind in the amount of CHF 11.5 million.
 Subsequently, Y. AG paid the tax due including interest and invoiced Z. Ltd. However, as Z. Ltd had already been liquidated before 2012, this invoice remained unpaid, which is why Y. Ltd - in agreement with its auditors - has booked this amount as extraordinary expense in its income statement 2013.

 Since the FTA is based on the standards set by the Y. AG submitted to the cantonal tax administration, the FTA became aware of this incident and was informed by Y. AG the withholding tax of 35% of the renewed payment in kind and threatened to offset the amount in full if the payment was not passed on.
 After Y. AG had passed the tax on to its subsidiary, the FTA refrained from offsetting.

 As a result, the ASU carried out an administrative penal procedure.

-In the administrative criminal proceedings, the ASU appointed the board of directors of Y. AG to a fine of CHF 72,000 for complete evasion of withholding tax.
-With good reason?
+In the administrative criminal proceedings, the ASU sentenced the Board of Directors of Y. AG to pay a fine of CHF 72,000 for completed evasion of withholding tax.
+Rightly so?